Table of Contents

 The thermoplastic nylon resin construction is thinner than traditional acrylic and as a result of the flexibility of the material, these dentures feel more comfortable when worn.
 This makes them easier on the wearer when eating and speaking as opposed to acrylic false teeth.

-Flexible teeth do not stain, nor do they absorb odors and are a logical alternative for individuals who may be allergic to acrylic or certain metals.
-Plus, the thermoplastic nylon is BPA-free and is considered to be one of the most biocompatible materials in existence.
+Flexible teeth do not stain, nor do they absorb odors, and are a logical alternative for individuals who may be allergic to acrylic or certain metals.
+Plus, thermoplastic nylon is BPA-free and is considered to be one of the most biocompatible materials in existence.

 Wearers of flexible false teeth claim that because they are lighter and have a certain amount of flex, they feel very different from traditional acrylic false teeth.
 The lightweight difference causes these dentures to ‘disappear’ and become ‘invisible’ when worn.

 Thermoplastics are quite different from acrylic powder or liquid.
 That is because they would have been cured when manufactured prior to being shipped to your dentist’s lab.
 The manufacturing process can take many forms from sheets to pellets and powders.

 The thermoplastic sheet, pellets, or powder are softened when heated.
 This permits the material to be injected into a mold that would have been made with an impression during a visit to your dentist.
 The mold is the only way the thermoplastic changes shape as no chemicals are used.

 The only variation that can take place with thermoplastics is related to the actual molecular composition of the nylon resin being used.
 Depending on the specific type, higher heat or a more intense injection pressure may be required to make them more moldable.